Healthy Sleep Habits

 5. Darken room

 Darkening your room may seem like an obvious step in any nighttime routine, but if you’re not in the habit of closing your blinds and ensuring there is no external light peeking through, we’d highly recommend trying to make this a habit.
 You might like to gradually dim or switch off your house lights to signal to your brain and body that it’s time to unwind.
 You may notice being surrounded by warm light helps you feel relaxed and sleepy.
 We have our circadian rhythm to thank for this.
 This is the body's natural internal biological clock that helps regulate our sleep-wake patterns.
-To put it simply, the cells in the brain respond to light and dark and release different hormones signaling when the body should be sleepy or awake.
+To put it simply, the cells in the brain respond to light and dark and release different hormones signalling when the body should be sleepy or awake.
 Pretty clever, huh!
 Pre-historically, before we had lights, we used to regulate our sleep patterns with the sun’s light.
 So on a biological level, mimicking the warmth of a sunset, when you are surrounded by warm lights, the hormone melatonin is released, which helps you relax and induce the sleepy feeling.
 In our modern-day society, we work on our own timelines, and often require the extra few hours after the sun has set.
 Unfortunately, manmade and unnatural lighting disrupts the circadian rhythm and often compromises the quality and our ability to easily drift off to sleep.

 6. Unwind & relax with hot choc Moon Mylk in the afternoon or evening